michael2012z/BitBible/markdown/KJV/files/Exod.md

 9. And thou shalt take the anointing oil, and anoint the tabernacle, and all that is therein, and shalt hallow it, and all the vessels thereof: and it shall be holy.

-10. And thou shalt anoint the altar of the burnt offering, and all his vessels, and sanctify the altar: and it shall be an altar most holy.most holy: Heb. holiness of holinesses
+10. And thou shalt anoint the altar of the burnt offering, and all his vessels, and sanctify the altar: and it shall be an altar most holy.

 11. And thou shalt anoint the laver and his foot, and sanctify it.